davidcalikes/Marvelous-Matching/docs/README.md

 - __The Sound Toggle Switch__

-    * The Sound Toggle Switch allows users to turn the audio elements of the site on or off.
+    * The Sound Toggle Switch allows users to mute and unmute the audio elements of the application.

     * The Sound Toggle Switch provides user feedback to its state in two ways.
 By changing its speaker icon and by changing its text content.

-    * The switch is set to OFF by default to improve user experience.
+    * The switch is set to OFF by default to enhance user experience.

     * The switch will maintain its state across the different games and pages saving the users preferred option.